February 4, 2016

 As a clinical psychologist, Boozer-Madison has skills and experiences in administering psychology tests and evaluations.
 Upon receipt of her doctoral degree, she graduated with the specialization in forensic psychology.
 "I have been fortunate enough to segue my previous experience with the court as a social worker to that of a forensic psychologist," she said.
 "It took some time for me to function as an expert witness because I needed to get some experience under my belt and become familiarized with the needs of the court."
 Teaching forensic psychology helps keep her skill set proficient - and keeps her current with the trends in the field.

 Currently a youth care worker at a group home in North Carolina, Alora Allison knew she wanted to continue in that role as she earned a graduate degree with SNHU online.
-While her long-term career goal isn’t yet in place, Allison is looking at doctoral programs to further her education upon completion of her online master’s degree in psychology with a concentration in forensic psychology.
+While her long-term career goal isn't yet in place, Allison is looking at doctoral programs to further her education upon completion of her online master's degree in forensic psychology.

 She's had a good experience in the program and said that the instructors have been helpful and remain in touch whenever she has questions.
 Her academic advisor, Danielle Boucher, has been truly beneficial throughout.
 "She is my strongest backer for continuing on with this degree, even when it gets hard," said Allison.